Luis Arce: Economy

-To mitigate the effects of the pandemic and reactivate domestic markets, Arce enacted a "Bonus against Hunger" totaling Bs1,000, benefitting some four million unemployed Bolivians above eighteen and below sixty years of age.
+To mitigate the effects of the pandemic and reactivate domestic markets, Arce enacted a "Bonus against Hunger" totaling Bs1,000, benefiting some four million unemployed Bolivians above eighteen and below sixty years of age.
 The program was funded through a credit from the World Bank, amounting to US$54 million, and the Inter-American Development Bank, amounting to US$450 million, for a total of US$504 million.
 The distribution period for these payments began on 1 December and expired on 1 March 2021.
 On 16 April, the deadline was extended to 31 May due to the inability of some beneficiaries to receive their bonus.
 During the first payment stage between December and March, 4,015,364 people benefitted from the payments.
 A further 20,409 individuals received their bonus between April and May, totaling 4,035,773 beneficiaries nationwide.
 The Ministry of Economy reported that a total of Bs4,305 million were allocated to the population during the course of the program.

 Shortly into his term, Arce announced a series of policies aimed at rectifying what he viewed as erroneous economic decisions made by the transitional government.
 "The neoliberal model that was implemented for eleven months will be dismantled.
 In 2021 we will have a recovery", he said.
 On 28 December 2020, Arce enacted Law N° 1357 Tax on Large Fortunes, a permanent yearly wealth tax on those with a personal wealth above US$4.3 million.
 The law established the gradual increase in tax collection, with a 1.4 percent levy on those with a personal wealth ranging between US$4.3 million and US$5.7 million; 1.9 percent from US$5.7 million to US$7.2 million; and 2.4 percent on fortunes larger than that.
 The measure applied to all assets stored in accounts at home or abroad by any persons residing in Bolivia—including foreigners—for more than 183 days.
 The fine for failing to comply with this measure was equivalent to 200 percent of the initial amount due.
 The Ministry of Economy initially estimated that the new legislation would allow the government to collect Bs100 million (US$14.3 million) in taxes from 152 registered individuals.
 By 2021, it was announced an amount of approximately Bs240.1 million from 206 registered individuals had been collected, an overperformance of 240.1 percent from the initial goal.
 Of the amount collected, Bs237.2 million came from citizens residing in the country—206 taxpayers—while Bs2.9 million came from those living abroad—six taxpayers.